pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

     ...
 ```

-Use `depends_on` as a function argument to work with the path of the dependency and, for
+Use `depends_on` as a function argument to work with the dependency path and, for
 example, load the data.

 ## Conversion